Duncan, Oklahoma: Economy

 Duncan once adopted the slogan, "The Buckle on the Oil Belt".
 Its main claim to fame is as the birthplace of the Halliburton Corporation.
 Erle P. Halliburton perfected a new method of cementing wells, making oil production much easier and more profitable, and established the New Method Oil Well Cementing Company in 1919.
 He died in 1957, when the company had 201 offices in 22 states and 20 foreign countries.
-Halliburton maintains seven different complexes in Duncan plus an employee recreational park, but the corporate offices relocated first to Dallas and later to Houston.
+Halliburton maintains seven different complexes in Duncan, but the corporate offices relocated first to Dallas and later to Houston.

 Halliburton operates the Halliburton Technology Center in Duncan.
 In 2010, Halliburton announced that 150 jobs in the center were to move to Houston over the following two years.

 Agriculture has always played a part in Duncan's economy.
 Cotton was a dominant crop until the Dust Bowl brought about a reduction in its role.
 The cattle business remains an important part of Duncan's economy.

 The city has been home to a number of banks and doctors since its early settlement, and both continue to be well represented today.